IliaIdakiev/ngrx-action-bundles/README.md

 # NGRX Action Bundles (Dependencies: @ngrx/store, @ngrx/effects)

-**Easily Generate NGRX Actions and Easily Connect the Dispatchers and Listeners to your Angular Injectables/Components/Directives/Pipes**
+**Easily Generate NGRX Action Bundles and Easily Connect the Dispatchers and Listeners to your Angular Injectables/Components/Directives/Pipes**

 **YOU CAN USE THIS WITH TYPESCRIPT 4.1 BUT IT'S STILL UNDER DEVELOPMENT**